 Pools

-A Pool in Rockstor is a set of disk drives combined and represented as a single volume.
+A Pool in Rockstor is a set of drives combined and represented as a single volume.
 Pools have attributes such as redundancy profile and compression to safeguard and store data efficiently.
-Pools can be expanded or shrunk by adding or removing disk drives.
+Pools can be expanded or shrunk by adding or removing drives.
 In other words, a Pool is a single or multi device BTRFS filesystem.

 Pool related operations can be managed from the Pools screen listed under the Storage tab of the Web-UI.